-Tata Nardini is proud to be contributing to Australia’s growing space ecosystem, with Fleet already hiring about 20 staff as well as opening offices abroad in California and The Netherlands.
+Tata Nardini is proud to be contributing to Australia’s growing space ecosystem, with Fleet already growing to 39 staff since it first opened as well as opening offices abroad in California and The Netherlands.
 “Having our head office in Adelaide is fantastic because we’ve managed to hire the best brains around.
 Universities in Australia have excellent talent and we’ve got these great people working for us – it’s really a joy,” she says.
 The team has momentarily paused its LaunchBox education program because of Fleet’s rapid growth, but Tata Nardini is adamant they’ll re-start it soon.

 “I think every company has a high level responsibility of education – this is very important for Australia.
 Especially to create this science and technology exposure for our girls.
 Without this exposure, they won’t even know it’s possible.”